brandon-levan/TripleTen-Data-Science-Projects/Sprint 09 - Machine Learning in Business/README.md

 ## Skills Learned in Sprint
 - Learn business metrics and how they relate to ML metrics.
-- Master the Bootstrapping technique and learn to analyze the A/B test results.
+- Master the bootstrapping technique and learn to analyze the A/B test results.
 - Understand what data labeling is and who the assessors are.

 ## Problem Statement & Task